-Tecovirimat is a smallpox treatment being used as a first-line medication to treat monkeypox.
+Tecovirimat is a smallpox treatment being used as a first-line medication to treat mpox.
 Tecovirimat has been made available under the expanded access investigational new drug (EA-IND) from the Strategic National Stockpile.

 For more information, see CDC’s website for Interim Clinical Guidance for the Treatment of Monkeypox and Obtaining and Using TPOXX (Tecovirimat).

-Two vaccines licensed by the FDA may be used for the prevention of monkeypox disease – JYNNEOS and ACAM2000.
+Two vaccines licensed by the FDA may be used for the prevention of mpox disease – JYNNEOS and ACAM2000.
 Widespread vaccination is not recommended at this time.
-The CDC’s interim considerations for monkeypox vaccine recommends that vaccination be considered for people at high risk for infection to prevent monkeypox disease.
+The CDC’s interim considerations for mpox vaccine recommends that vaccination be considered for people at high risk for infection to prevent mpox disease.

 The FDA has also issued an EUA for the emergency use of JYNNEOS for: